statisticsnorway/ssb-altinn-python/README.md

 ### Parse xml-file

 If you want to transform an Altinn3 xml-file to a Pandas Dataframe, you can use the ParseSingleXml-class.
+This will not handle complex structures of the XML.

 ```python
 from altinn import ParseSingleXml